Kiran7007/Interview-Preparation/docs/android.md

 - Hardcoding API keys in code.
 - Not validating inputs (leading to injection attacks).
 - Using outdated libraries with vulnerabilities.

-Interview Answer:
-> Some common risks: Storing data in plain text.
 ---
 ## How can you protect your API keys in Android?
 - Don’t hardcode keys in code or strings.xml.
 - Use BuildConfig with Gradle to store API keys.
 - Store keys on the server and use token-based auth.
 - Use NDK (native C++) for critical keys (not fully secure but harder to reverse).

-Interview Answer:
-> Don’t hardcode keys in code or strings.xml.
 ---
 ## How can you prevent reverse engineering of your APK?
 - Use ProGuard or R8 to obfuscate the code.
 - Remove unused code and classes.
 - Avoid storing logic or secrets in the app.
 - Sign APKs with release keystore.
-- Monitor unauthorized APKs using Play Store Console.
+- Monitor unauthorized APKs using Play Store Console.=

-Interview Answer:
-> Use ProGuard or R8 to obfuscate the code.
 ---
 # Jetpack Compose
 ---